nosana-ci/docs.nosana.io/docs/about/intro.md

 ## Disclaimer

-All claims, content, designs, algorithms, estimates, roadmaps, specifications, and performance measurements described in this project are done with the author's best effort.
-It is up to the reader to check and validate their accuracy and truthfulness.
-Furthermore, nothing in this project constitutes a solicitation for investment.
+This project's claims, content, designs, algorithms, projections, roadmaps, specifications, and performance metrics were all created using the best efforts of the creator.
+It is the reader's responsibility to confirm their veracity and accuracy.
+Furthermore, nothing in this project represents an investment solicitation.